damiensedgwick/vscode-xstate-visualizer/README.md

 ## Known Issues

-Copy / Pasta and other keyboard shortcuts do not currently work as the visualizer is an iframe inside of a webview.
+Copy / Pasta and other keyboard shortcuts do not currently work.
+You can however `right click + copy` and `right click + paste`

-Logging in does not work from within VSCODE.
+Logging in does not work from within VSCODE at the minute meaning you cannot access stored machines.

 ## Release Notes